warrenshiv/AIEventPlanner/README.md

 # AI-Enhanced Event Planner

 Welcome to the AI-Enhanced Event Planner!
-This application leverages the power of OpenAI's GPT-3.5 Turbo model to assist you in planning events effortlessly.
-It can suggest theme-based activities, schedules and provide a budget estimate based on your input.
+This innovative application harnesses the capabilities of OpenAI's GPT-3.5 Turbo model to provide you with seamless event planning support.
+With its ability to suggest theme-based activities, create schedules, and estimate budgets based on your input, event planning has never been more effortless.

 ## Features